PiNodeIT/BananoPyperWallet/README.md

 ```

 ## Usage
-simply run the script and a seed/address pair will be returned on screen
+run the script, enter the number of seed/address pair to be generated , enter a filename (without extension) where to save your results
 ```sh
 python3 bananopyper.py
 ```